 Manufacturer VS Aftermarket

-Aftermarket parts are generally much cheaper than genuine, and for some, this equates to cheaper quality, but this isn’t necessarily the case.
-It has been known for a manufacturer to supply components to both car manufacturer and aftermarket, meaning the product is identical.
+Aftermarket parts are generally much cheaper than genuine.
+For some, this equates to cheaper quality, but this isn’t necessarily the case.
+It has been known for a manufacturer to supply components to both car manufacturers and aftermarket, meaning the product is identical.
 Also, despite being cheaper, this is usually just the mark-up that’s added for the genuine part, this can be as much as 70%.

 Our recommendation would be to choose a good quality aftermarket assembly.

 Despite it often just being the clutch drive plate worn, we’d always replace all the relevant components such as the pressure plate and release bearing.
-The parts do wear at different rates, but the simple fact is that the parts will have worn, and given that splitting the engine & gearbox is a time-consuming (read expensive) process, you’re better off replacing them all at the same time.
+The parts do wear at different rates.
+But, the simple fact is that the parts will have worn.
+Given that splitting the engine & gearbox is a time-consuming (read expensive) process, you’re better off replacing them all at the same time.

-If you’ve covered an expected amount of trouble free mileage from you clutch, the chances are that doing a straight replacement is all that you need, but a visual check for problems won’t cost you anything.
+If you’ve covered an expected amount of trouble-free mileage from your clutch, the chances are that doing a straight replacement is all that you need.
+However, a visual check for problems won’t cost you anything.

-If you’ve decided to take the choice to replace the clutch yourself, you probably already have most of the tools you need – socket set, spanners, screwdrivers and the like, but you’ll also need a clutch alignment tool – so that the input shaft from the gearbox will fit straight through, nestling into a bush or bearing in the back of the crankshaft.
+If you’ve decided to make the choice to replace the clutch yourself, you probably already have most of the tools you need.
+That includes a socket set, spanners, screwdrivers and the like.
+However, you’ll also need a clutch alignment tool so that the input shaft from the gearbox will fit straight through, nestling into a bush or bearing in the back of the crankshaft.

-Some people are tempted to make their own alignment tool, believing that if it’s somewhere near right, they’ll be ok, but trust us on this … lifting a gearbox above your head and trying to align it is not the time to find out whether your home made tool was accurate enough.
+Some people are tempted to make their own alignment tool.
+They believe that if it’s somewhere near right, they’ll be ok, but trust us on this.
+Lifting a gearbox above your head and trying to align it is not the time to find out whether your homemade tool was accurate enough.

 There are plenty of resources available to research your car, from owner’s groups to online manuals, all can be a wealth of information.

-If you have to remove the gearbox completely, you’ll need the vehicle high enough on the ground to lower the gearbox from underneath the car, and be wary of the gearbox oil or fluid leaking out.
+If you have to remove the gearbox completely, you’ll need the vehicle high enough on the ground to lower the gearbox from underneath the car.
+Be wary of the gearbox oil or fluid leaking out.